odoo/documentation/point_of_sale/advanced/discount_tags.rst

 .. image:: media/discount_tags03.png
    :align: center

-Let's say you want 50% discount on a product you have to start you barcode with 22 (for the discount barcode nomenclature) and then 50 (for the %) before add the product barcode.
+Let's say you want 50% discount on a product you have to start your barcode with 22 (for the discount barcode nomenclature) and then 50 (for the %) before adding the product barcode.
 In our example, the barcode would
 be:

 .. image:: media/discount_tags04.png